-(Or, how to give your dog a bit more Grrr!”
+(Or, “Give your dog a bit more Grrr!”
 Building your dog’s self confidence.)

 While sheep and dog welfare must always be a priority there are occasions when the dog, quite simply, needs to get the job done.
-But some dogs naturally shy away from confrontation, and for others the memory of a previous bad experience can hold it back.
+But some dogs naturally shy away from confrontation, while others lose confidence after a bad experience.

 Dealing with stubborn stock is a perennial problem, and Sometimes Nice is Not Enough was made in response to emails and questions left on the Training Tutorials pages.